TheresaLui/SelfHelpContent_v2/articles/microsoft.bot/problemscopingquescognitiveqna.md

 			"displayLabel": "What kind of help do you need?", "radioButtonOptions": [{
 					"value": "3a",
-					"text": "Do you need advice on how to use QnA maker with a bot " }, {
+					"text": "Need advice on how to use QnA maker with a bot" }, {
 					"value": "3b",
-					"text": "Are you facing an issue when using QnA maker with a bot" }
+					"text": "Seeing an issue when using QnA maker with a bot" }
 			],
 			"required": true